marijnh/Eloquent-JavaScript/03_functions.md

 other values can do—you can use it in arbitrary ((expression))s, not just call it.
 It is possible to store a function value in a new binding, pass it as an argument to a function, and so on.
-Similarly, a binding that holds a function is still just a regular binding and can be assigned a new value, like so:
+Similarly, a binding that holds a function is still just a regular binding and can, if not constant, be assigned a new value, like so:

 ```{test: no}
 let launchMissiles = function() {